GradleUp/auto-manifest/README.md

 Performance
 -----------

-This project uses Gradle's [Lazy Task Configuration APIs][lazy] and do not cause eager task creation in AGP.
-It also generates the `AndroidManifest.xml` file lazily.
-That means "zero" impact on Android Studio Sync times.
+- This project uses Gradle's [Lazy Task Configuration APIs][lazy] and do not cause eager task creation in AGP.
+- It generates the `AndroidManifest.xml` file lazily.
+That means "zero" impact on Gradle configuration times.
+- It supports build cache so that the files are generated only once and re-used across builds.

 Sample App
 ----------